MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Results

 While the size of the grammar of the formal language was not a treatment variable, we chose to examine it anyway.
 The number of states of the minimal DFA is a standard measure for the size of the grammar for a regular language.
 We also considered the number of states of the syntactic monoid of the minimal DFA.
 Table~\ref{tab:sizes} provides summary statistics on these size measures of the representations of the MLRegTest languages.

 We were interested in how well accuracy scores were inversely correlated with grammar size.
-Table~\ref{tab:corr-size} shows these overall correlations calculated for all the training sets, as well as for the large training set.
+Table~\ref{tab:corr-size} shows these overall correlations calculated using Spearman's rank correlation for all the training sets, as well as for the Large training set.

-These results show that while there is an inverse correlation (i.e. generally accuracy decreases the larger the size), it is not strong as these correlations are much closer to 0 than to 1.
+These results revealed a statistically significant inverse correlation (\(p<\)\num{2e-16}).
+In other words, it is the case that generally accuracy decreases the larger the automata.
+However, these correlations are much closer to 0 than to 1, which is indicative of a weak effect.

 We calculated other correlations making finer distinctions by network type, test type, and training size.
-The strongest correlation we found was for the 2-layer LSTM trained on the Large training set and evaluated on the Short Adversarial test set.
-The correlation for the minimal DFA was $-0.433$ and for its syntactic monoid $-0.392$.
-While these correlations are better, they are still closer to 0 than to 1.
+The strongest correlation we found was for the GRU trained on the Large training set and evaluated on the Short Adversarial test set.
+In this block of data, Spearman's rank correlation for the minimal DFA was $-0.498$ and for its syntactic monoid $-0.509$.
+These correlations are noticeably larger, and are a good indication that automata size influences GRU performance in this learning scenario.